But that would be boring.

 Regular admission: $2,395 per person

-The conference itself draws “over 1,300 executives, managers, and analysts representing over 135 companies and universities,” so they probably won’t have a problem landing decent speakers.
-A number of the speakers will be from Disney itself, and given how much data pours into the company, it’s hard not to be curious about what they’re doing with it.
+The conference itself draws “over 1,300 executives, managers, and analysts representing over 135 companies and universities,” so they probably won’t have a problem landing decent speakers this coming year.
+Odds are good that a number of the speakers will be from Disney itself, and given how much data pours into the company, it’s hard not to be curious about what they’re doing with it.

-Early Bird: from $1,390 to $3,190
+Early bird: from $1,390 to $3,190

 Standard: from $1,500 to $3,300